Superfetch

 Maintains and improves system performance over time.Superfetch extends the Prefetcher in Windows XP by loading entire applications into memory beforehand.
-Where the original Prefetcher optimizes the application start by loading the application modules before it actually needs them, then Superfetch actually loads the user's favorite applications into memory before they are started by the user.
+The original Prefetcher reacts to an application being started, and then pre-loads all the application modules before the application actually requests them.
+The new Superfetch loads the user's favorite applications into memory before the application is started by the user.
 This is also the reason why Vista seems like a memory hog even when doing "nothing".

 - When starting the computer then Superfetch will automatically load the user's favorite applications into memory, so they are ready when the user actually starts them.